amfred/disneycruiseplanning/README.md

 Appendix: Sample Pre-Booked Itinerary for a Star Wars Day At Sea Cruise
 =======================================================================
 - Items with a ^ were pre-booked by me, and items with a + were scheduled by the cruise director.
 - The Eastern Caribbean rotations were AERAERA, ERAERAE and RAERAER.
+  - A = Animator's Palate, E = Enchanted Garden, R = Royal Palace
-The first three nights were the rotation menus for each main dining room, the 4th night was pirate night, then princess night, captain's gala and the farewell menu.
-Formal night was Sunday, semiformal was Thursday.
+  - The first three nights were the rotation menus for each main dining room.
+The 4th night was pirate night, then princess night, captain's gala and the farewell menu.
 The rotations are different for different itineraries.

 Day 1, Embarkation
 ------------------